 That’s what the everyday carry bag is for.
-Keeping it with you at all times gives you the capability of having the necessary survival equipment to get you home.
+Keeping it with you at all times ensures you have the necessary survival equipment to get you home.
 While it won’t have enough for you to live on for a week, it will provide some valuable and essential equipment and supplies.

-Well, having a complete bug out plan, including your BOB, BOL and BOV is just one more type of insurance.
-You do it to give your family security, nothing more.
-Then, when the time comes and you need it, you’re not one of those people waiting on FEMA with your fingers crossed, you have a plan and you know what to do.
+Well, having a complete bug out plan, including your BOB, BOL, and BOV is just one more type of insurance.
+You are prepping to give your family security, nothing more.
+Then, when the time comes and you need it, you’re not one of those people waiting on FEMA with your fingers crossed.
+You have a plan and you know what to do.

 Are there any prepping 101 concepts or ideas we missed.
 Let us know in the comments section below!